 Seven ports can be found in Marsh Harbour on the Great Abaco Island which provides space for more than 500 yachts even with the length of 60 meters.
 Furthermore, the most well-known port on Berry Island is the Great Harbour Yacht Club & Marina.
 On Eleuthera Island, the Harbour Island Marina is the best.
 Moreover, the picturesque Dunmore Town is worth visiting nearby.
 Actually, it used to be the capital city of the Bahamas.
 If interested in the famous pink sandy beaches, just cast anchor and hop off.
 Over 400 yachts can dock at the port of George Town on Great Exuma.

 However, Staniel Cay has no large marinas, the island is rich in tourist sights.
 The extraordinary swimming pigs are also quite funny to watch here.
 The Grand Bahama is a major hub for worldwide yachting.
-Freeport and Port Lucaya towns having well-equipped and busy ports are in the neighbourhood.
+Freeport and Port Lucaya towns have well-equipped and busy ports in the neighbourhood.
 More information about Eleuthera sailing, or boat rental in Eleuthera.

 Ports on the main island

 Last but not least; New Providence, the main island, offers countless great docking opportunities.
 In contrast to luxurious services, the quality of ordinary services is the highest here in the whole Caribbean region.
 Wherever docking is done, only joyful moments can be expected.